Nonconventional limit theorems in discrete and continuous time via martingales: Approximation estimates

 where

 provided $p(\ka-\te)>d$.
-Observe that (\ref{f4}) and (\ref{f5}) is, in fact, the conclusion of a multidimensional version of the Kolmogorov theorem (see, for instance, \cite{Ku}, Theorem 1.4.1) but our argument relies also on the specific estimate (\ref{f5}).
+Observe that (\ref{f4}) and (\ref{f5}) are, in fact, the conclusion of a multidimensional version of the Kolmogorov theorem (see, e.g., \cite{Ku}, Theorem 1.4.1), but our argument relies also on the specific estimate (\ref{f5}).

 Let $ \bbZ_h^d$ be the lattice in $\bbR^d$ with spacing $h$.
 The maximum distance of any point in $\bbR^d$ from $\bbZ_h^d$ is $h\frac{\sqrt d}{2}=h\rho_0$.
-Therefore in the cube of side $h$ centered around $w\in\bbZ_h^d$ we have
+Therefore, in the cube of side $h$ centered around $w\in\bbZ_h^d$ we have

 and so

 Therefore,

 and, using (\ref{f5}) together with the estimate $\sum_{w\in\bbZ_h^d} [\eta(w)]^p\le c^p_4(d,i,p) h^{-d}$,